A PMO (Project Management Office) helps an organization deliver more value by helping projects achieve their goals.

 Providing support and training for business leaders, especially in the product owner role, on things such as acceptance testing, and how to evaluate and give feedback on systems.

-To move to greater agility requires the organization to understand that what in fact it is undertaking, is organizational change.
+To move to greater agility requires the organisation to understand that what in fact it is undertaking, is organizational change.
 Therefore, the people driving these changes must understand and be able to apply some of the well-established frameworks, techniques and bodies of knowledge that form the change management profession.